chrisjwaddell/directory-file-list/README.md

 ### exclude_files
 An array of file names to exclude.
 The results will exclude any files that match these exact file names at all directory depths.
-Just a filename with an extension.
+Just a filename with a file extension, no directory path name.
+Eg
+``
+[ ".gitignore", "package.json" ]
+``

 ### exclude_directories
 An array of directories to exclude.
 Not a path.
 The results will exclude any directories that match these exact directory names at all directory depths.